RICHARD REGINALD BARRY 1896–1964

 Died 4th June 1964, age 67, in Canada

-Living on Bingham Rd, Radcliffe on Trent with father Hainsworth, a water works contractor from Wales, mother Rosa and his siblings John born 1895, Frederick born 1899 and Violet born 1901.
+Age 4, living on Bingham Rd, Radcliffe on Trent with father Hainsworth, a water works contractor from Wales, mother Rosa and his siblings: John 5, Frederick 2 and Violet born 1901.

 Age 14, at school.
-Family living in a 7 room house Bingham Road.
+Family living in a house with 7 rooms on Bingham Road.
 Father a public works contractor, employer (sewage works).

 Returned to UK from Canada on ship Hesperian to enlist, disembarked Liverpool 20.11.1914